Ambien Addiction Treatment Center in Rome, GA

 Detoxification Process

 Detoxification is often the first step in Ambien addiction treatment.
-It helps the body adjust to being without the drug.
+It helps the body adjust to being without the drug in a safe, supervised way.

 Detox usually takes place in a hospital or drug rehab center, which ensures 24-hour care and support.
 Depending on how much Ambien a person takes and for how long, the process can last a few days to a few weeks.